 I used to call a Drinking Water Assessor when I had trouble with my supply.
 What do I do now?

 The roles of Drinking Water Assessor and Drinking Water Facilitator have been disestablished under the Water Services Act 2021.
 We will be taking a different regulatory approach.
 As a supplier of drinking water, you have a duty of care to ensure that water you supply is safe to drink.
 If you have any questions or difficulties supplying safe drinking water, you can contact one of our Regulatory Delivery Team members.
 We’re working closely with Drinking Water Assessors from the PHUs to learn about common needs and challenges of drinking water suppliers.

 What staff will you have and where will they be based?

-Our Regulatory Delivery Manager, Rob Gould, is based in our Wellington office along with our Lead Advisor Response, Matt Carey and our Regulatory Lead Advisor Melinda Sando, who will work with our largest metropolitan supplies.
-We have four Regulatory Delivery Teams in our regional offices in Dunedin, Christchurch, Palmerston North and Hamilton.
+We have a Regulatory Delivery Manager, and four Regulatory Delivery Teams based in regional offices in Dunedin, Christchurch, Palmerston North and Hamilton.
 They will work with local drinking water suppliers to help them comply with the Water Services Act 2021.

 When will your compliance, monitoring and enforcement strategy be publicly available?